Early Childhood Development Program

 Alberta Education is committed to improving education outcomes for First Nations, Métis and Inuit (FNMI) students and to closing the gap in education achievement between FNMI and other provincial students.
 We work with First Nations and Métis leaders and communities to engage FNMI parents and families to support student success through collaborative partnerships with schools and by developing culturally relevant programs, resources and student supports.
 Please contact individual schools for more information.

-This pilot program is available for kids who turn 4 years old before March 1 of the upcoming school year.
-To be eligible for this program, students must reside in the Dr. Clark School attendance area (downtown, Abasand, Waterways, Grayling Terrace and Draper).
+This program is available for kids who were born in 2015.
+To be eligible for this program, students must reside in the Dr. Clark School attendance area (Lower Townsite, Downtown, Abasand, Waterways, Grayling Terrace and Draper).
+Bussing is available for $41/month.

 Mental Health Supports